Sickness from treatment

 This page tells you about sickness caused by cancer treatments.
 There is information about

 Some cancer treatments cause sickness.
 The treatments most likely to cause sickness are chemotherapy, radiotherapy and biological therapies.
 Other drugs used to treat cancer, such as hormonal therapies, may cause sickness in some people.
-Painkillers used to treat cancer pain may cause sickness and there is information about this in our section about side effects of painkillers.
+Painkillers used to treat cancer pain may also cause sickness.
+There is information about this in our section about side effects of painkillers.